Email notes to yourself from your phone using Google Sheets 📔

 Click the three dots menu (⠇) and select Add to Home screen.

-Screenshot of the the Chrome browser
+Screenshot of the the Chrome browser's three-dots menu on an Android phone.

 Choose a name for your shortcut.